-The Behavior Management Clinic (BMC) provides in depth training in caregiver behavior management, behavioral assessment, and evidence based treatment for a broad array of externalizing and internalizing difficulties occurring in early and middle childhood.
+The Behavior Management Clinic (BMC) provides in depth training in caregiver behavior management, behavioral assessment, and evidence based treatment for a broad array of externalizing and internalizing concerns occurring in early and middle childhood.

-The Behavior Management Clinic provides outpatient treatment to families and community care providers serving children with common behavior problems, disruptive behavior disorders, and co-morbid disorders.
-The clinic serves children from 12 months through 12 years of age who present with externalizing and internalizing disorders (e.g., ADHD, disruptive behavior disorders, anxiety disorders, habit disorders, tics, depression, aggression, tantrums, social skills deficits, toileting concerns, sleep difficulties, and school-related issues) and varying functioning levels, including typically developing children as well as youngsters with mild cognitive, speech, and/or motor impairments.
+BMC offers 12-month postdoctoral fellowships, with the possibility to extend to 2 years.
+The clinic serves children from 12 months through 12 years of age who present with externalizing and internalizing disorders (e.g., ADHD, disruptive behavior disorders, anxiety disorders, habit disorders, tics, depression, aggression, tantrums, social skills deficits, toileting concerns, sleep difficulties, selective mutism, and school-related issues) and varying functioning levels, including typically-developing children and youngsters with mild cognitive, speech, and/or motor concerns.

-Trainees are provided advanced training in empirically supported treatments such as, applied behavior analysis (ABA), family based behavioral therapy, behavioral parent training (e.g., Parent Child Interaction Therapy [PCIT]), cognitive-behavioral therapy (CBT), and habit-reversal therapy based on the needs of assigned cases.
-Fellows conduct initial assessments that include clinical interviews, parent questionnaires, and structured observations (e.g., synthesized contingency analysis, DPICS) intended to determine the function of problem behaviors and/or baseline parenting skills and child behaviors.
-Information gathered through the assessment process is used to collaboratively develop an individualized treatment plan designed to reduce problem behaviors and to increase adaptive skills.
-Ongoing data tracking is integral to the treatment approach in order to inform treatment direction and to verify outcomes.
+Fellows conduct initial evaluations that include clinical interviews, parent questionnaires, and structured observations intended to determine the context and function of problem behaviors and/or baseline parenting skills and child behaviors.
+Information gathered through the assessment process informs collaborative development of an individualized treatment plan designed to reduce challenging behaviors and to increase adaptive skills.
+Ongoing data collection is integral to the treatment approach to guide treatment direction and to verify outcomes.
 BMC has an interdisciplinary focus and draws heavily from behavioral/cognitive behavioral approaches to assessment and treatment, with treatment modality dictated by presenting concerns.
-Common treatment modalities may include behavioral parent training, individual therapy, and/or group therapy, as well as an emphasis on collaboration with a variety of community professionals.
-Treatment may be conducted through a combination of on-site or telehealth services.
+Treatment may be conducted through a combination of onsite or telehealth services.
+There is focus on enhancing competence related to working with a wide range of families.

-In addition to two hours per week of individual supervision, fellows are actively involved in two hours per week of group supervision, clinical skills development seminars, or didactics.
-There is focus on enhancing competence related to working with diverse families, and fellows attend the Institute’s annual Room to Grow conference focused on cultural competence.
+Additional training activities: In addition to two hours per week of individual supervision, fellows are actively involved in two hours per week of group supervision, clinical skills development seminars, or didactics.
+Peer supervision is also embedded within the training model.
 Fellows work closely with designated supervisors and may be provided opportunities to co-treat cases.
-Fellows will also have the opportunity to participate in the Leadership and Education in Neurodevelopmental Disability (LEND) interdisciplinary training program.
+Fellows may also provide periodic consultation with schools and engage in interdisciplinary communications within and outside of the Institute (e.g., developmental pediatricians and psychiatrists).

 Qualified candidates for the BMC fellowship program will have received their doctoral degrees in School, Counseling, or Clinical Psychology and have successfully completed an APA-accredited internship program.

-- Serving preschool and school aged children and their families and providing early intervention/prevention services.
+- Serving preschool and school-aged children and their families and providing early intervention/prevention services.

 - Prior experience with interdisciplinary and/or multidisciplinary teamwork, including school consultation.